PedroNL/hangman/README.md

 # hangman

-Still working on it.
-Any feedback is appreciated.
+Just basic functionalities, still working on it.
 You can play the game here.

 https://pedronl.github.io/hangman/

+Any feedback is appreciated.